Eat More Kale!

 It’s Works-for-Me Wednesday!

-Fresh kale can be eaten all by itself or dipped in salad dressing or hummus, if you like it.
+Fresh raw kale can be eaten all by itself or dipped in salad dressing or hummus, if you like it.
 I personally find it too chewy.
 I learned that many kids like it, though, when I was an assistant Brownie leader: One of our troop members had visited a restaurant, eaten her garnish, and loved it, so she asked her parents to get her more of that.
 When it was her turn to bring the snack for a troop meeting, she brought a pound of raw kale, and it was devoured rapidly!
+14 out of 18 girls liked it.

 Add a few leaves of kale to a batch of coleslaw.
 It livens up the appearance, as well as having different vitamins than cabbage.

-Once you’ve used as much as you want to use fresh, here’s how to freeze kale: Wash it and roll it up in towels to dry it as much as possible.
+Once you’ve used as much as you want to use fresh, wash the remaining kale and roll it up in towels to dry it as much as possible.
 Remove the thickest part of the stems.
 Chop leaves into small pieces.
-(I usually pile them on the cutting board, chop with a large knife in many parallel cuts from one side to the other, chop again perpendicular to the first set of cuts, then rearrange the pile so remaining big pieces are in the middle and chop again.
-For a big batch, the food processor’s slicer attachment does a nice job.)
+(For a big batch, the food processor’s slicer attachment does a nice job.)
 Put into a plastic bag the amount of kale you’ll use in one recipe–for me, that’s about 1 cup, but if you have a larger family you may use a larger amount.
 Pack kale tightly into corners of bag, then roll the bag and squeeze out all the air.
 Zip top of bag all but 1 inch, use your mouth to suck out remaining air, then seal completely; if your bags don’t have zip-tops, close with a twist-tie.
 Put all the small bags into a larger outer bag and remove air from it.
 I’m convinced that double-bagging helps prevent freezer burn.

 Kale frozen this way cooks quickly even if you don’t thaw it in advance.
 Just smack the bag against the counter or crunch it with your hands to break up the frozen kale into small chunks, and then press them against the pan with the spoon to break them apart.